p-stanchev/AurFlow/README.md

 - Optional secret-manager (Vault/GCP/AWS) integration for provider API keys.

 ## License
 Apache 2.0 (or adapt as needed).
-Feel free to fork and extend for grant demos or production load-balancing.
+Feel free to fork and extend for demos or production load-balancing.